MelanieFurrer/ReindeerSleep/2_SWA_SleepDeprivation/README.md

-# Compare behavioral rhythms, vigilance-stage distribution, episodes and transitions across seasons

-**F2_12hDiff_behavioralrhythms.m**
-Input: .mat files with scoring-info (plus artefact-index and  power values per epoch)
-Output: Figure 2

-**TS2_totdurations_episodes_BL.m**
+# Calculate SWA for 2-hour time windows before and after sleep deprivation

-Input: .mat files with scoring-info (plus artefact-index and  power values per epoch); .mat file with episode info (start, end and length of each episode)
+**Input:** .mat file with normalized and absolute SWA, scoring and episode info; .mat file with episode info
-Output: Table S2

-**TS3_Transitions.m**
-Input:  .mat file with episode info (start, end and length of each episode), scoring info and artefact info
-Output: Table S3
+**Output:** SWA for 2-hour time windows before and after sleep deprivation (input for statistics and plotting in R)